Fly Fishing Gear Buyers Guide

 Fly Rod Decision Checklist

-• Does the rod feel comfortable and forgiving?
+- Does the rod feel comfortable to cast all day?

 Takeaway